Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 programming reference manuals.
 Back in 2019, the folks at Ambarella attempted to use WaveDrom for this purpose.
 However, some shortcomings of the software complicated the creation of some of the complex waveforms.
-These included the [ability to combine two different waveforms in the same signal lane](https://github.com/wavedrom/wavedrom/issues/121) (to create, for example, a DDR clock waveform), [over-estimation of label widths](https://github.com/wavedrom/wavedrom/issues/265) leading to disfigured waveforms, and [inability to composite two different SVGs](https://github.com/wavedrom/wavedrom/issues/263) for post-processing, among others.
-As a result, the output SVG had to be manually edited to deliver a production-worthy waveform.
-This was not turning out to be a scalable solution with the growth in the number of SVGs fine-tuning of previously-finalized ones based on feedback.
+These included the [inability to combine two different waveforms in the same signal lane](https://github.com/wavedrom/wavedrom/issues/121) (to create, for example, a DDR clock waveform), [over-estimation of label widths](https://github.com/wavedrom/wavedrom/issues/265) leading to disfigured waveforms, and [inability to composite two different SVGs](https://github.com/wavedrom/wavedrom/issues/263) for post-processing, among others.
+As a result, many of the output SVGs had to be manually edited to deliver a production-worthy waveform.
+This was not turning out to be a scalable solution with the growth in the number of SVGs and the need to fine-tune previously-finalized ones based on feedback.

 Thanks to the open-source nature of the software, a custom fork was made possible.
 Features were slowly added and refined based on user